Top 10 Google Ranking Factors For 2021

 This is actually an official ranking factor as of Aug 2014, when it was first announced on the Official Google Webmaster Central Blog.
 The official quote was “Security is a top priority for Google.
 We invest a lot in making sure that our services use industry-leading security, like strong HTTPS encryption by default.
 That means that people using Search, Gmail and Google Drive, for example, automatically have a secure connection to Google.”
 On October 17, 2017, Google released another notification, warning webmasters about using the HTTP protocol with sites on which users are required to enter data.

-Though we haven’t seen a significant impact on SEO for sites that have migrated to a secure HTTPS encryption, it’s highly recommend that you move your site to HTTPS to avoid any mishaps from future Google updates.
+Though we haven’t seen a significant impact on SEO for sites that have migrated to secure HTTPS encryption, it’s highly recommended that you move your site to HTTPS to avoid any mishaps from future Google updates.

-There will be a big impact on SEO marketing strategies in 2019.
+There will be a big impact on SEO marketing strategies in 2021.
 Recent Google updates are paving the way for sites with quality content that provides real value for users.
 Google is also getting much better at measuring how users interact with your content.
-Understanding these 9 valuable parameters could make or break your Online Marketing strategy.
+Understanding these 10 valuable ranking factors can make or break your Online Marketing strategy.